Eli-2020/Italian-Vaccination-2020-2023/README.md

   * [Licensing](#licensing)
   * [Authors](#Authors)
 # Italian-Vaccination-2020-2023
-Analysis of Italy vaccination campaign of covid-19 in 2021, the italian government got four diffenrent types of vaccines to protect the population,
+Analysis of Italy vaccination campaign of covid-19 between December 27, 2020 and March 22, 2023, the italian government got diffenrent types of vaccines to protect the population and two boosters to maintain the protection.
 ## Description
-This is a project developed at the [CRI](https://cri-paris.org/en) Université de Paris in the second semester of the Master of Digital Science, within the [Challenge Hub](https://master.cri-paris.org/en/challenge-hub) program.
+This is the continuation of a project developed at the [CRI](https://cri-paris.org/en) Université de Paris in the second semester of the Master of Digital Science( May 2021), within the [Challenge Hub](https://master.cri-paris.org/en/challenge-hub) program.
-The project is an analysis of the vaccination campaign against covid-19 in Italy that began in 2020, it is using three different types of vaccines, which need two doses to be effective, also have different times between the first dose and the second, likewise, their availability and quantities are different.
-The age groups are eight, the first is made up of young people between 16 and 19 years old, the following groups are for ten years up to 89 years and the last one is ninety years or more.
+It is a way of presenting the information regarding what has happened with the vaccination campaign in Italy through the streamlit tool, which allows the user to interact with the information in a friendly and close way.

 ## Installation guide